 Whether you expect it or not, your new furry mate will likely turn your household upside down for a little while.

-We put together this guide to everything you’ll need for a new puppy, to help you prepare for the big day.
+We put together this handy puppy checklist for everything you may need for a new puppy, to help you prepare for the big day.

 The internet is full of free advice about dogs, but it won’t ever be able to replace the structure and in-depth knowledge you’ll obtain from reading a book from start to finish.
 Be aware that dog training is an unregulated industry, so it’s essential to learn from reputable resources, both online and offline.